 The power and romance of the rails lives again in the paintings of artist Gil Bennett.
-From the huge 600-ton Union Pacific 4-8-8-4 to the modest 42-ton Little Cottonwood Transportation Company shay, you’ll find remarkable locomotives.
-You’ll also find notable passenger trains from time past including: the Panama Limited, Golden State Limited, Sunland and Water Level Limited, in addition to freight trains from the Santa Fe, Delaware & Hudson, and Southern.
+From the huge 600-ton Union Pacific 4-8-8-4 to the Weyerhaeuser articulated 2-6-6-2T, you’ll find remarkable locomotives.
+You’ll also find notable passenger trains, including: the Portland Rose from 1948, and the 20th Century Limited from 1939, as well as freight trains from the Nickel Plate, St. Louis—San Francisco and more.
 All are depicted with historical and informational captions for every month.

 Great Trains 2021 monthly wall calendar features: Large blocks for notes | Beautiful reproduction | Quality heavy-weight paper | Deluxe 11- by 14-inch size

 Roses in the Snow

 The first section of train #18, the Portland Rose,accelerates out of Boise, Idaho on a cold January day in 1948.
 The train was scheduled to leave Boise daily at 1 p.m. on its journey from Seattle, Washington to Chicago, Illinois.
 Locomotive 836, a big 4-8-4, has the train rolling at 60 m.p.h. as it nears the connection to the mainline two miles ahead.
 Once on the main the speed will rise to a steady 85 m.p.h. as the train heads east.
 Behind this first section, two others follow pulled by smaller 4-8-2 locomotives.
 Today, a sister of 836, locomotive 844, still steams over the Union Pacific system.